groq/k8s-wif-webhook/README.md

 ## Features

-- **Zero-touch WIF injection**: Automatically configures all pods by default
+- **Zero-touch WIF injection**: Automatically configures all pods by default with no manual setup
 - **Opt-out model**: Use annotations to disable injection when needed
 - **Two WIF modes**: Direct federated identity or service account impersonation
 - **Environment-driven config**: Configure via environment variables